 Treading lightly with peat moss

-Peat moss has to be the most controversial wild growing moss in the world.
+Peat or peat moss has to be the most controversial wild growing moss in the world.
 Its reputation is known by many, but some just don’t understand the many facets of the things it can really be used for.
 Many gardeners are actually afraid of it because of its acidity, and then there are those who totally can’t live without it.
-We can see it mostly used around acid loving plants like blueberries and azaleas.
-Derived from the sphagnum species of mosses, it acts as a sponge to hold more moisture and can be very beneficial to plant growth.
-Its reaction to soil is to continue to decompose, and if used with heavy soil it can loosen it up to aerate the roots of plants.
+We can see it mostly used around acid-loving plants like blueberries and azaleas.
+Derived from the sphagnum species of mosses, it acts as a sponge to hold more moisture.
+It also can be very beneficial to plant growth.
+Its reaction to the soil is to continue to decompose, and if used with heavy soil it can loosen it up to aerate the roots of plants.
 So many people ask why is peat moss important in vegetable gardens and the answer is pretty simple.

 The benefits of peat moss in the garden

-No matter where you live in the world, you can create the unique kind of atmosphere that your plants need and create a special soil mixture for plant beds.
+No matter where you live in the world, you can create the unique kind of atmosphere.
+One that your plants need and create a special soil mixture for plant beds.
 You can make raised flower beds or have your vegetables grow in a special place inside your home.
-We have so many options now, thanks to businesses like aerogarden and Hydroponics.
-Costco even sell greenhouses for various prices.
+We have so many options now, thanks to businesses like Aerogarden and hydroponics.
+Costco even sells greenhouses for various prices.
 Find something that fits your lifestyle and budget.